ByakkoHvsc/CatVsDog/README.md

     ```

 3. **Download the dataset from Kaggle**:
-    - Ensure you have the `kaggle.json` API key file.
+    - Ensure you have the `kaggle.json` API key file ( included in the repo ).
     - Place `kaggle.json` in `~/.kaggle/`:
       ```bash
       mkdir -p ~/.kaggle